 Each year the Governing Body shall normally appoint the Vice-President to act as Assistant Auditor.
 The Assistant Auditor shall hold office for one year and shall be eligible for re-election.
-It shall be the duty of the Assistant Auditor to examine the accounts of the College for the year ending on the thirty-first day of July before his or her appointment.
+It shall be the duty of the Assistant Auditor to examine the accounts of the College for the year ending on 31 July before his or her appointment.

-BY-LAW XII - COLLEGE OFFICES
+XII - ROTATING COLLEGE OFFICES